Hello and welcome to the podcast of the Lotus Eaters.

 They go back to conducting new attacks.

-So it's not just that they are getting more violent, it's that the state really isn't doing anywhere near enough.
+So it's not just that they are getting more violent.

-I don't know if it's I I don't know what's going on there, but I thought that was fascinating.
+I don't know what's going on there, but I thought that was fascinating.

 Yeah.

-If that's what Well, fairies carrying rocks to use them to attack ice.
+Well, fairies carrying rocks to use them to attack ice.

 Amazing.

-And he says, What attacks?
+And he says, what attacks?

 Amazing.

-This comes a couple of weeks after they had snipers shooting into an ice facility.
+This comes a couple of weeks after they had snipers shooting into an ICE facility and accidentally killing the migrants, but that's a different story.

 But they deny that this is happening.